VenueDriver/widgets-venuedriver-com/README.md

 ```

-# How to update this project
+# How to update this project (only for developers of the VenueWidget project)

 * clone the Git repository for this project from GitHub.
 (We recommend forking the project first.)
 * ```rvm use 1.8.7```